 2 months volunteering as maths teacher in Nepal

 6 months spent in Sao Paulo including visit to Iguacu

 Studied Mathematics at University and thus should be able to explain a few things.
 Loved reading philosophy and psychology books in the last years.

 2 people Brazilian hammock, great for the Japanese summer

 Rowing ergometer if you need to burn some calories

 Whiskey, Wine and German beer to supplement conversations.

-Argentina, Austria, Barbados, Belgium, Brazil, Bulgaria, Chile, China, Colombia, Denmark, England, France, Germany, Greece, Hungary, India, Italy, Japan, Moldova, Republic of, Nepal, Netherlands, Poland, Portugal, Romania, Russian Federation, Spain, Turkey, Ukraine, United States
+Argentina, Austria, Barbados, Belgium, Brazil, Bulgaria, Chile, China, Colombia, Denmark, England, France, Germany, Greece, Hungary, India, Italy, Japan, Moldova, Nepal, Netherlands, Poland, Portugal, Romania, Russian Federation, Spain, Turkey, Ukraine, United States

 Brazil, Germany, Japan, Nepal, United Kingdom